jianwen-xie/CoopNets/README.md

 (i) Training

-First, put your data folder into `./data/scene/` directory, e.g., `./data/scene/rock/`
+First, prepare your data into a folder, for example `./data/scene/rock`

 To train a model with ***rock*** dataset: